keith-gamble/example-perspective-component-module/docs/adding-components.md

 export class MyNewComponent extends Component<ComponentProps<MyNewComponentProps>, any> {
 	// The render function is where the component's UI is defined.
 It will be re-rendered whenever the component's properties change. render() {
-        const { props: { text }, emit } = this.props;
+		// Pull any necessary properties from the props object so that you can use them in the component const { props: { text }, emit } = this.props;
         return <div {...emit()}>{text}</div>;
     }